BEFORE: IKEA RAST Pine Drawers

 To do that I used painters tape to tape off areas I didn’t want to stencil just yet, then after stenciling the untaped areas, I moved the stencil across, removed my tape and repeated the process.

-This is probably better explained visually, so included in this blog post below, you’ll see a video of the live I did on my launch day this week with Essential Stencil, explaining and demonstrating how to manipulate your stencils and create all kinds of fun on your projects.
+This is probably better explained visually, so included in this blog post below, you’ll see a video of the live I did on my launch day with Essential Stencil, explaining and demonstrating how to manipulate your stencils and create all kinds of fun on your projects.

-Painting Drawer Knobs
+TIP: Painting Drawer Knobs

 Here’s a tip for painting drawer knobs so you don’t get paint all over your hands.